MASTITIS AND SORE BREASTS

 - Ask your healthcare provider about using medications such as Ibuprofen (for example, Advil®, Nurofen®) to reduce inflammation alternating with acetaminophen/paracetamol (for example,Tylenol®, Panadol®) to help with pain.

-- Probiotics, taken by the mother, might help with mastitis.2 Two strains which were studied and found to be of possible help are Limosilactobacillus fermentum and Ligilactobacillus salivarius.
+- Probiotics, taken by the mother, might help with mastitis.2 Two strains which were studied and found to be of possible help are Limosilactobacillus fermentum (also known as lactobacillus fermentum) or lactobacillus salivaris (also known as Ligilactobacillus salivarius).

-The authors state that more research is needed.
+The authors of the ABM protocol state that more research is needed.

 - Do not feel any better, or feel worse after the first 24-48 hours